 Great Sand Dunes National Park is a great place to explore with your dog, however, beware that the sand dunes can get extremely hot.
 During warmer months make sure to start early or later in the evening and be prepared with booties to protect your dog’s paws.
 Dog’s can explore the preserve, Dunes Overlook Trail, and Medano Pass with you as long as they stay on leash and attended.
 Make sure to avoid the visitor center and bathrooms, paths off of the Dunes Overlook Trail, Sand Ramp Trail, and areas of the backcountry.
 NPS has provided a full list of places dogs can and cannot visit as well as a map to highlight the areas.

-Get help planning your trip to Great Sand Dunes National Park
+Get More Information on the Great Sand Dunes National Park dog policy

 Hot Springs National Park

 Visit the Nation’s oldest park (although it didn’t officially become a National Park until 1921) with over 26 miles of trails, all dog-friendly.
 Hot Springs National Park features 37 thermal springs and combines nature with trails running through the town of Hot Springs, Arkansas.
 The trails run from under a mile up to 13 miles giving you plenty of ground to cover depending on your needs, some popular trails include Goat Rock Trail, West Mountain Trail, and Sunset Trail a more difficult hike coming in at 13 miles.
 A big bonus is that visiting Hot Springs National Park is completely FREE.

 Although none of the undeveloped Hot Springs are available to soak in, they offer two developed bathhouses where you can experience a relaxing soak.
 Of course, this does mean you would need to leave your pup at a petsitter like Rover or at your Airbnb.
 Don’t miss the opportunity to drink from the springs, which were once thought to be medicinal.